PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 The ``dashboard:`` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section of the configuration file:
+This section of the file is used to configure the web dashboard used in ``switchmap-ng``.

-1) needs to be added to the ``core:`` section if you plan to configure your server to be a webserver to display the results.
-2) governs the dashboard operation of ``switchmap-ng``.

 Here is how it is configured: